 Replace the bitterness in your heart with forgiveness.
 The Bible teaches us in Mathew 6:14 “if you forgive other people when they wrong you, then your heavenly Father will also forgive you”

 How many times have you sinned against God, but He still has the grace to pardon you and call you His child.
 Memorize this verse any time you think of the infidelity issues in your marriage.
 It will help you to forgive your spouse.

 Get past the pain

-Although the bible accepts divorce on grounds of infidelity; it urges us to forgive without quoting the type of sin.
-The moment when you think of your partner’s unfaithfulness and you seem to have no ill feelings then you are on the right path of forgiveness.
+Although the Bible accepts divorce on the grounds of infidelity, it urges us to forgive without quoting the type of sin.
+The moment when you think of your partner’s unfaithfulness, and you seem to have no ill feelings, then you are on the right path of forgiveness.